Sawhorse Plans: How to Build a Sawhorse for your Workshop

-Not every woodworking shop have sawhorses, but you'll find them a useful and versatile item to have at hand.
-A sawhorse can be used as a short-term table, workbench or benchtop stand, and can be use as a workbench extender or to as a temporary lumber self.
+Not every woodworking shop has a sawhorses, but you'll find them a useful and versatile item to have at hand.
+A sawhorse can be used as a short-term table, workbench or bench-top stand, and can be use as a workbench extender or to as a temporary lumber self.
 Build your own sawhorses allows you to customize them to your own needs and wood shop requirements.

 How To Build DIY Gold Sawhorses

 We wanted this project to have a bit of a Hi/Low feel to it and nothing says classy better than gold, This how-to project will take you through the steps to building a utilitarian workshop item (the sawhorse).
 We added some bling to our do-it-yourself sawhorses that take 15 minutes to build and will last forever.
-Plus they're stackable for small work spaces.
+Plus you can stack them for small work spaces.

 Splayed Legs and Strong Joinery provide a Sturdy Base for your Workshop

 It seems I never have enough sawhorses.
 I use them continually around my home and inside the wood shop, and they are indispensable for supporting work-pieces while assembling and finishing projects.
 I built this saw horse for the first time in 1987 based on an article in Fine Woodworking.
 I like it so much I have reproduced several more over the years.
 Even after considerable use they have proven to be reliable, comfortable, and effective.
 Also, the design is attractive and I am proud to own and display them in my shop.

 Step-by step plans to make a functional, strong and elegant sawhorse, with new 3D animation and master-level blueprints.
 These sawhorse design is sturdy and versatile.
 It provides a wide work surface, and the legs are angled in two directions to provide stability.
 If you find our dimensions don't suit your needs, modify them to your liking.
 We used select-grade 54 x 8 pine for our horses, a readily available material.
 We ripped the lumber to width for the sawhorse legs.